FIDE titles: Grandmaster (GM)

 Beginning with Nona Gaprindashvili in 1978, a number of women have earned the GM title.
-Since about 2000, most of the top 10 women have held the GM title.
-This should not be confused with the Woman Grandmaster (WGM) title.
+Since about 2000, most of the top 10 women have held the GM title which, is distinct from the Woman Grandmaster (WGM) title.

-At 12 years, 4 months and 25 days, Abhimanyu Mishra became the youngest person ever to qualify for the Grandmaster title in July 2021.
-The record was previously held by Sergey Karjakin at 12 years, 7 months for 19 years, Judit Polgár at 15 years and 4 months, and Bobby Fischer at 15 years, 6 months and 1 day for 33 years.
+At 12 years, 4 months, and 25 days; Abhimanyu Mishra became the youngest person ever to qualify for the Grandmaster title in July 2021.
+The record was previously held by Sergey Karjakin at 12 years, 7 months for 19 years; Judit Polgár at 15 years and 4 months; and Bobby Fischer at 15 years, 6 months and 1 day; for 33 years.

 International Master (IM)

 The title International Master is awarded to strong chess players who are below the level of grandmaster.
 Instituted along with the Grandmaster title in 1950, it is usually abbreviated as IM in chess literature.

 Like the grandmaster title, the usual way to obtain the title is to achieve three required title norms over 27 or more games and a FIDE rating of 2400 or more.
 In general, an IM norm is defined as a performance rating of at least 2450 over 9 or more games.
 In addition, the field must have an average rating of at least 2230, must include at least three International Masters or Grandmasters, and must include players from a mix of national federations.

-There are also several ways the IM title can be awarded directly without going through the usual norm process, provided the player has a rating of at least 2200.
+There are also several ways the IM title can be awarded directly without going through the usual norm process, provided that the player has a rating of at least 2200.
 From July 2017, these are as follows: